marklogic/kafka-marklogic-connector/CONTRIBUTING.md

 [Confluent Control Center](https://docs.confluent.io/platform/current/control-center/index.html) web application.
 The Confluent Platform servers in this docker-compose file are based on the Confluent files and instructions at [Install a Confluent Platform cluster in Docker using a Confluent docker-compose file](https://docs.confluent.io/platform/current/platform-quickstart.html).

+### MarkLogic Preparation
+Please ensure you've followed the instructions for "MarkLogic Preparation" in the "Configuring Local Automated Testing" sectuib above for deploying a Data Hub test application.

+Note: If you change the version of Data Hub Framework used by this project, you should also delete the following directories:
+* 'test-app/src/main/entity-config'
+* 'test-app/src/main/hub-internal-config'

 ### Building and Sharing the Connector with the Docker Container